-As far as restaurants in Tasmania go… they are an absolute blessing for diners.
+As far as restaurants in Tasmania go, they’re an absolute blessing for diners.
 You can enjoy some of the finest produce in the world, that’s a given.
-But my favourite part of eating out?
+But my favourite part of eating out in Tassie?
 A stunning location that can turn a meal into an occasion.

 Recently, some of the team were lucky enough to dine at one of the nicest restaurants in Tasmania.
-Referred to as T42 and located on Hobart’s Elizabeth Street Pier, we lobbed there (no booking, bit naughty) after a trip to the snow on Mt Wellington.
+T42 is located on Elizabeth Street Pier, and we lunched there after a trip to the snow on Mt Wellington.

 Despite the recent Tasmanian snowfalls, the weather was actually pretty decent.
 We chose an inside window seat, but there were plenty of relaxed patrons enjoying the spring weather along the water’s edge.

-So how was the food?
-That’s a fairly significant question when paying for a meal.
-Answer: our meals were perfect for the occasion (which was celebrating the snow near Hobart)!
+So how was the food, you ask?
+That’s a fairly significant question.
+Answer: our meals were perfect for the occasion, which was celebrating the snow near Hobart.

-Between us we ordered a spicy lamb burger, some grilled salmon and a chicken dish from the specials menu, which changes regularly and is dictated by the seasonal produce available.
-The accompaniments were varied …and resulted in a lot of swapping for taste testing.
+Between us we ordered a spicy lamb burger, some grilled salmon and a chicken dish from the specials menu.
+The specials change regularly and are dictated by the seasonal produce available.
+The accompaniments were varied, and resulted in a lot of swapping for taste testing.

-But T42 has been operating successfully for more than ten years and is open 7 days from breakfast until late, so there will be plenty of other opportunities.
-The coffee was also good – Ita Buttrose was at the next table, and she seemed happy enough with her coffee too!
+T42 has been operating successfully for more than ten years and is open seven days from breakfast until late, so there will be plenty of other experiences at this Tasmanian restaurant in our future.
+The coffee was also good.
+Ita Buttrose happened to be seated at the next table, and she seemed happy with her coffee too!

-The staff were all extremely friendly; I was particularly impressed by their attitude toward my 10-year-old.
-Not all restaurants (in Tasmania or anywhere) welcome children with open arms, but T42 passed that “test” with flying colours.
+The employees were all extremely friendly.
+I was particularly impressed by their attitude toward my 10-year-old.
+Not all restaurants in Tasmania (or anywhere) welcome children with open arms, but T42 passed that test with flying colours.

-They also have one of the nicest locations you could possibly want, with the dining room running the entire width of the pier, giving you views to the waterfront on either side.
-P&O’s massive orange beast (Aurora Australis) was docked on one side; the other was filled with some enviable sailing and fishing boats.
+They also have one of the nicest locations you could possibly want.
+The dining room runs the entire width of the pier, giving you views to the waterfront on either side.
+P&O’s massive orange beast Aurora Australis was docked on one side.
+The other was filled with some enviable sailing and fishing boats.

-But you don’t need a major international maritime event as an excuse to enjoy a quiet drink from the bar at T42.
+But you don’t need a major international maritime event as an excuse to enjoy a quiet little drink from the T42 bar.
 While we were enjoying lunch, a large group from a sailing tour disembarked, grabbed a seat and bought a drink.
 I must say, they looked right at home in no time!